jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Scroll down the page until you see the `GET` `/api/extensions` API endpoint.
 This enpoint will help you inventory which extensions have previously been downloaded into our application.
 Once they are available in the application, that specific verison of our iControl LX extension does not need to be downloaded again.

+We looked at this endpoint before to show you what got installed to the API Services Gateway when our application started.
+This time we emphasize the endpoint as a way to inventory your ecosystem from other services.

+So far every API endpoint in our application has required authentication with a user with the `BIGIP Administrator` role.

 ### Exercise #12 - Making Trusted iControl REST Request to Remote BIG-IPs

 **Step 9.
 Make a Trusted iControl REST Request to All Devices in A Deployment**